tkilgour/inverted-method/README.md

 # [The Inverted Method](https://tkilgour.github.io/inverted-method/)

-A simple single serving site for the Aeropress inverted coffee brewing method.
+> A simple single serving site for the Aeropress inverted coffee brewing method.

-Built with zero dependencies and illustrated with pure CSS.

-Inspired by Wentin Zhang's [talk](https://www.youtube.com/watch?v=Y0_FMCji3iE) about how she draws with CSS.
+✍🏼 All illustrations and animations created *exclusively* with CSS (no SVGs or PNGs were harmed in the creation of this site).
+Technique inspired by [CSS icon](https://cssicon.space/) by Wentin Zhang.

+💻 No third-party libraries were used (nope, not even jQuery).

+🙏🏼 Thanks for taking the time to look at this!